explainers-by-googlers/cross-origin-storage/README.md

 If the developer wants to check if two files A and B, with the hashes hash_A and hash_B are stored in COS, but only one of the two is stored, the API will still fail with a `NotFoundError` `DOMException` without revealing the partial match.
 Should it?
 Our current thinking is that it complicates error handling, especially since the expected use cases commonly require all files to be present for the app to function, for example, the tokenizer, configurations, weights, and graph with an AI model.
 Additionally, it's preferable to not reveal partial matches for privacy reasons, as this would allow (very limited) enumeration of COS contents.

+As an alternative, the developer can always check for each file separately if it is stored in COS.
+This way, the developer can handle partial matches as they see fit, for example, by only downloading the missing files from the network.

 ### Minimum file size

 Should there be a required minimum file size for a file to be eligible for COS?
 Most likely not, since it would be trivial to inflate the file size of non-qualifying files by adding space characters or comments.
-The assumption is that the optional prompting, should a user agent implement it, would be scary enough for websites to only use COS for files where it really makes sense to have them available cross-origin, that is, where they could profit themselves from using a potentially already cached version rather than downloading their own version from the network.

 ### Handling of eviction